alex1031/nba_player_stat_projection/README.md

 - Predictions were made using the player's projected minutes, their stats per minute (points, rebounds, assists, etc), and is adjusted based on how many points/rebounds/assists the opponents gives up to the player's respective position.
 - A lot of web scraping from different basketball statistic websites were required in order to acquire the necessary data.
+- Joining of multiple dataframes were executed.
-- A normal distribution was used to simulate the results.
+- Normal distribution was used to simulate the results.
-- A .csv file containing the results was the output.
+- .csv file containing the results was the output.
 Examples can be found in the Projections file.

 ## Code and Resources Used
 **Python Version**: 3.8.8\